feobaby/hasura-todo-app/README.md

 *Note:*

 - `gql` is imported from the apollo client used in parsing a string into a document
-- the `insertNoteMutation` is a function created to modify the data in the database and return some values using the graphql `mutation query` and the prefix `insert` for the table `notes`
+- the `insertNoteMutation` is a function created to create/modify the data in the database and return some values using the graphql `mutation query` and the prefix `insert` for the table `notes`

 In the _add-notes_ folder, create a file called `addNote.jsx` and add the following code: